All Saints' Church, Muston

-All Saints' Church is the parish church of Muston, North Yorkshire, a town in England.
+All Saints' Church is the parish church of Muston, North Yorkshire, a village in England.

 In the early Mediaeval period, Muston was in the parish of All Saints' Church, Hunmanby, although it had a chapel of ease by 1115, and had its own vicar from 1269.
 In 1856, it was described as a "a small and mean, ancient, edifice", with a nave, chancel and south porch and a turret; the floor was paved with pebbles.
 In 1863, the church was demolished and a replacement constructed on the same site, to a design by William Baldwin Stewart.
 The building was grade II listed in 1966.

 The church is built of limestone on a moulded chamfered plinth and has a slate roof.
 It consists of a nave, north and south aisles, a south porch, a chancel and a vestry.
 On the west gable is a gabled bellcote with two pointed arches on colonnettes, and a clock face on the east side.
 Inside the porch are two re-set medieval carved heads.
 Inside, the altar table has an early stone base, there is a possible holy water stoup, a Norman font, and a piscina in the form of a pillar.